clearhaus/gateway-api-docs/source/index.md

 Signature: 4390aec7-f76a-4c2f-8597-c87c2d06cb4f RS256-hex abb0ba6e7c84a7b92034c64740f6a424a2f06f29b302c71d624ca4a5ef85feb027347155dca720f5e856ae6fa307f0d08bd02e7a2d266c584501b15075b6a29a
 ```

-In Ruby, you can calculate the RS256 Hex signature using
+In Ruby, you can calculate the RS256 hex signature using

 ```
 key = OpenSSL::PKey::RSA.new(key_in_pem_string)